rdeioris/glTFRuntime-docs/Tutorials/SkeletonRemapping.md

 }
 ```

-As you can see, the value of each bone mapping can constains multiple comma separated targets.
+As you can see, the value of each bone mapping can contains multiple comma separated targets.
 This special feature instructs glTFRuntime to add more bones to the same key.

 ## Final Notes